-As the year winds down, entertainment venues across Utah are starting to announce concert lineups for 2026.
+Entertainment venues across Utah are starting to fill up their concert lineups for 2026.

-Here’s a breakdown, by venue, of big shows to watch out for next year.
+Here’s a breakdown, by venue, of big shows to watch out for this year.

 Note: This list is not all-inclusive and events are subject to change.
 This article will be updated regularly as new information comes in.